ESSAYS for FALL 2019

-Due by Tuesday, OCTOBER 30, 2018 but may be handed in at any time prior to the that date without penalty.
+- They are due no later than Friday, April 17, 2020 but they may be handed in at any time prior to the due date.
 A lateness penalty as stated below will be assessed.

-- From Chapter 2, you will discuss the relationship of climate change to ONE of the following current events topics: the spread of disease OR the occurrence of severe weather phenomena OR the global food supply.
+- From Chapter 2, you will discuss the relationship of climate change to ONE of the following current events topics: (1) the spread of disease OR (2) the occurrence of severe weather phenomena OR (3) the global food supply.
 Be specific discussing the example you select.
 Document facts and opinions of others.

-- From Chapter 3, you will discuss any ONE natural process and how it is now deemed a natural hazard by government agencies and insurance companies.
-Focus on “people interacting with nature.”
+- From Chapter 3, you will discuss any ONE natural process and how it is now deemed a “natural hazard” by governmental agencies and insurance companies.

-- Each essay must be typed and have a minimum length of one full page not counting the restated question and bibliography (1.5 line spacing with 1" margins).
-Maximum length is two pages.
-In the first sentence of each essay, you are to note the textbook edition and the chapter number and summarize the point being discussed.
-Document facts and opinions of others.
+- Each essay must be typed and have a minimum length of one full page not counting the restated question (1.5 line spacing with 1" margins).
+Maximum length is two pages of text.
+Maps/illustrations and bibliographic entries are additional pages.